mish24/macc/docs/Contribution.md

 If you need more references and Git expertise, a good resource is the [Git Book](https://git-scm.com/book/en/v2).

-##Troubleshooting
+## Troubleshooting
 If there are any other questions or concerns, you can either send a mail to the systers-dev mailing list or join #macc channel in our slack group.
-To get an invitation to the slack group [click here] (http://systers.io/slack-systers-opensource/).
+To get an invitation to the slack group [click here](http://systers.io/slack-systers-opensource/).